Upside Down (A-Teens song)

-"Upside Down" ("Bouncing off the Ceiling (Upside Down)" outside Europe) is a song by Swedish pop music group A-Teens, released as first single from their second album, Teen Spirit (2001).
-The song became the A-Teens' biggest hit to date, as well as their signature song.
+"Upside Down" (titled "Bouncing off the Ceiling (Upside Down)" in the United States and Canada) is a song by Swedish pop music group A-Teens, released as first single from their second album, Teen Spirit (2001).
 A DVD single of the song was released in the United States in February 2001 to coincide with both the single's release and Teen Spirit's release, and contains the music videos for both the title track and Mamma Mia from The ABBA Generation.
-The US CD single itself includes the title track, Super Trouper (also from The ABBA Generation) as a bonus song, the music video for the title track, and a collectible poster that features a calendar for the first six months of 2001.

 Production and release

 After the intense promotion in the United States in August 2000, the band went back to the studio to start working on their second album.
 The song was first announced at the Viva Music Awards in September 2000.
-The song was the first time the band released an original song and the song is not a cover, and the song was produced by the hit makers Grizzly and Tysper.
+The song was the first time the band released an original song instead of a cover, and the song was produced by the hit makers Grizzly and Tysper.